-- Operational Needs - Any ACWWA Purpose
+- Operational Needs - Any ACWWA purpose

 The General Fund is used to smooth out potential rate spikes as well as provide for the general operating needs of ACWWA.
-This fund has a long term focus which is supported by the annual update of the five-year financial plan.
 In addition, this fund has a short term annual focus as it serves to hold the working capital and emergency operating reserves.